 No. You are eligible to apply for the YMA visa when you turn 18.

 The Youth Mobility Agreement stipulates that you have to be 35 years or younger when you submit your application to the consulate.
 So please make sure you apply before your 36th birthday.
-Please note that you can apply for a visa at the earliest six months prior to your departure.
+Please note that you can apply for a visa at the earliest six months prior to your departure and your visa can only be issued three months before the planned travel to Germany at the earliest.